SubiyaCryolite/jds/README.md

 **JdsSoreOldFieldValues** stores every single update/insert in the system and is the single point of reference for historical data.
 It is written to by calling **logEdits(true)** on an instance of JdsDb.
 This behaviour is disabled by default.

-If you wanted to view the changes made to a specific field you could use a query such as
+If you wanted to view the changes made to a specific fieldEntity you could use a query such as

 ```sql
 select EntityGuid, FieldId, IntegerValue, min(DateOfModification)